Vaulth/docs/get-started/connect-to-vaulth.md

 Go to [vaulth dashboard](https://www.dashboard.vaulth.app) and click on "Connect wallet" or "Enter vaulth".
 <figure><img src="../.gitbook/assets/connection/dashboard-connect-buttons.png" alt=""><figcaption></figcaption></figure>

-When you have the Metamask browser extention you can select an account that you will connect with.
+Select an account that you will connect with.
 <figure><img src="../.gitbook/assets/connection/dashboard-select-account.png" alt=""><figcaption></figcaption></figure>

 Click on connect to accept giving to vaulth dashboard your address, balances and activity wallet.